Equine Ethics and

 Read More

-What are the aims of the Commission?
+What were the aims of the Commission?

-The Commission will develop an evidence based ‘Framework’ to guide FEI regulations, policies and practices, as well as to enable effective advocacy and influence relating to the ethics and wellbeing of horses used in sport.
+The purpose of the Commission’s work was to address issues of public and equestrian concern and develop an evidence based ‘Framework’ to guide FEI regulations, policies and practices, as well as to enable effective advocacy and influence relating to the ethics and wellbeing of horses used in sport.

-What is the Commission’s work approach?
+What was the Commission’s work approach?

 Timeline